alegrigoriev/svn2git/README.md

 A merge is only created if `svn:mergeinfo` delta covers all revisions to be merged.

+You can exclude revisions which only change certain files from such merge coverage check.
+These files are specified by `IgnoreUnmerged="path1;path2..."` wildcard specifications.
+These paths are relative to the branch root directory.

 Merge creation from a whole directory copy where the source and target paths match branch roots, is always enabled.